RoadPeace

-RoadPeace is the national charity for road crash victims in the UK.
+RoadPeace was the national charity for road crash victims in the UK.
+It closed on 9 January 2026.

 Overview

-It supports the people affected by road crashes with emotional and practical support and advocacy.
-It operates a help line and provides practical support to people affected.
+It supported the people affected by road crashes with emotional and practical support and advocacy.
+It operated a help line and provides practical support to people affected.
 RoadPeace founded the World Day of Remembrance for Road Traffic Victims and established the RoadPeace Wood within the National Memorial Arboretum.

-The organisation also seeks to change attitudes so that road deaths and injuries are no longer "treated by the economy as acceptable, by the judicial system as trivial and by society as accidents"; that road crash victims are no longer treated as "third class victims, but as people who have undergone a terrible trauma and who therefore need justice, respect for their rights, care, support and acknowledgement of their loss and suffering".
-They also work to reduce 'road danger' to that of other everyday activities and to improve services and criminal and civil justice in order to greatly reduced number of road crash victims.
+The organisation also sought to change attitudes so that road deaths and injuries are no longer "treated by the economy as acceptable, by the judicial system as trivial and by society as accidents"; that road crash victims are no longer treated as "third class victims, but as people who have undergone a terrible trauma and who therefore need justice, respect for their rights, care, support and acknowledgement of their loss and suffering".
+They also worked to reduce 'road danger' to that of other everyday activities and to improve services and criminal and civil justice in order to greatly reduced number of road crash victims.